Christopher Bell Still Not Over NASCAR’s William Byron Decision That Cost JGR Driver a Shot at the Cup Title

 The #20 driver was disheartened following last year’s race and the repercussions of the Martinsville penalty that relegated him to the 22nd position.

-Determined to avoid a repeat of losing out to a narrow margin, Bell is focused on amassing a substantial number of playoff points to ensure that his progression never hinges again on the outcome of a single race, that too by one or two points.
+Determined to avoid a repeat of losing out by a narrow margin, Bell is focused on amassing a substantial number of playoff points to ensure that his progression never hinges again on the outcome of a single race, that too by one or two points.

 He remarked, “It just wasn’t fun to be a part of that’s for sure.
 And certainly, I want to make sure that I’m not in that same spot where a couple of points make or break our year and our chance at a championship.”